aandkgithub/akrisanov.github.io/content/about.md

 ### Right tool for the job

-I would say I'm a polyglot programmer and not stick on some language or technology stack.
-Before any project implementation I do analysis and choose "the right tool for the job".
+Before any project implementation I do analysis and pick "the right tool for the job".
 My preference are:

-* Node.js (with TypeScript) || Ruby on Rails for quick prototyping and small web apps or API;
+* Ruby for quick prototyping and small web apps or API;
-* Go (Golang) when I have to care about performance, data processing, concurrency and so on;
+* Go (Golang) or Clojure/JVM when I have to care about performance, data processing, concurrency and so on;
 * PostgreSQL as a primary database;
-* React, Redux on the frontend side;
+* React, Vue on the frontend side;
 * React Native for mobile apps (I came to it from "native world" and happy with the Facebook approach);
 * Docker, Circle CI for continuous integration and delivery;
-* AWS for application hosting and scaling (experimenting with Azure, Google Cloud);
+* AWS for application hosting and scaling (experimenting with Azure, Google Cloud).
-* _Clojure / F# / C# (.NET Core)_ for inspiration.

 ### Around The Web